1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878 8TF Proof Morgan Silver Dollar Value

-With reported production estimates ranging from 500 to 750 pieces, the actual survival rate suggests significantly fewer examples exist today, with approximately 400 specimens believed to survive across all grade levels, making this the inaugural proof issue substantially scarcer than mintage figures alone would indicate.
+With reported production estimates ranging from 500 to 750 pieces, the actual survival rate suggests significantly fewer examples exist today, with approximately 400 specimens believed to survive across all grade levels.
+This makes the inaugural proof issue substantially scarcer than mintage figures alone would indicate.

-Gem proof examples become genuinely rare above the PR64 level, with PR65 specimens commanding substantial premiums for their superior preservation and eye appeal.
+Gem proof examples become genuinely rare above the PR64 level.
 A PR66 example achieved $56,400 in January 2017 at Heritage Auctions, demonstrating strong collector demand for premium quality survivors free from the hairlines and friction typical of lower proof grades.

 1878 8TF Proof Morgan Silver Dollar Price/Grade Chart